Spagettileg/reboot-pbf/TESTS.md

 `python manage.py test <app name here>`.
 Results of test(s) will show in the console

 **Important**: The `python` component assumes you are working with a windows operating system.
 Your `python` command may differ, such as `python3` or `py`

+#### Javascript
+Javascript was not used in abundance for this project, as the major burden of coding fell to python.
+All incidences of Javascript code was tested through use of [JS Hint]().
+All code tested appears in [Code Validation](#code-validation) report.

 #### Coverage
 [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/) was used to provide alerts on tests that were complete and tests that remained oustanding.
 It's not always possible to achieve 100% success, yet Re-Boot excellent performance is supported by a good range of tests per app.